BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ## Histograms and box plots

-In addition to scatterplots you can make histograms and box plots in base R. Boxplots and historgrams both include a **continuous variable** and a **categorical variable**.
+In addition to scatter plots you can make histograms and box plots in base R. Boxplots and histograms both include a **continuous variable** and a **categorical variable**.

 Histograms are appropriate for counts, whereas box plots should be used to represent the characteristics of a distribution.